DIT112-V20/group-04/README.md

 ### Hardware used:
 - Arduino
-- ESP32 microcontroller
+- [Smartcar platform](https://www.hackster.io/platisd/getting-started-with-the-smartcar-platform-1648ad) based on the ESP32 microcontroller
-- SmartCar shield
-- Wi-Fi adapter/transceiver
+- Wi-Fi and Bluetooth connectivity (integrated in the ESP32 SoC microcontroller)
 - GPS sensor
 - 3D-printer